 Rachel earn a bachelor's in physical therapy from OU Health Sciences Center and is working on a master's degree in Psychology.

 Currently, Rachel is the head high school volleyball coach for Oklahoma Christian School where she has led the Saints to three state tournament appearances with 3rd place finishes in 2019 and 2020.
+In 2019, Coach Sinclair led OCS to both the Chisholm Trail All Conference championship and the Chisholm Trail Conference Tournament championship, a first in the Saints history.
 This will be her fourth season coaching for OP2 having also coached 13's.

 Her years of experience as a player and coach make her passionate about building up today's youth and helping young athletes compete at their highest ability.